duxsco/wan/router/README.md

 ## Introduction

 Packages can be installed with `opkg` or over the web interface (aka `luci`) on devices with large storage capacity.
 In contrast to my modem setup, I don't have the requirement of keeping the image as small as possible.
-Nevertheless, I still prefer building my own image with OpenWrt's [Image Builder](https://openwrt.org/docs/guide-user/additional-software/imagebuilder), especially with the requirement of replacing DNSMasq with Unbound and enabling WPA3.
+Nevertheless, I still prefer building my own image with OpenWrt's [Image Builder](https://openwrt.org/docs/guide-user/additional-software/imagebuilder), especially with the requirement of replacing DNSMasq with Unbound and Dropbear with OpenSSH.

 ```bash
 local $ ls -1